Dear Future Mom

-This campaign led to controversy in France, where the broadcast of the clip was suspended by the French Superior Council of Audiovisual due to its impact on mothers who had opted for a medical termination of pregnancy (MTP).
+This campaign led to controversy in France, where the broadcast of the clip was suspended by the French Conseil supérieur de l'audiovisuel due to its impact on mothers who had opted for a medical termination of pregnancy (MTP).

 Creation and context

-The Dear Future Mom campaign was initially created by 15 European associations in the field of Down syndrome, including in France, Les amis d’Éléonore and the Fondation Jérôme-Lejeune, which is controversial for its anti-abortion stance.
+The Dear Future Mom campaign was initially created by 15 European associations in the field of Down syndrome, including in France, Les Amis d’Éléonore, which is secular and pro-choice, and the Fondation Jérôme-Lejeune, which is controversial for its anti-abortion stance.
 The Italian association CoorDown, which advocates for the integration of people with Down syndrome into society, supervised the production of the clip.